-This block defines the network interfaces for the accelerator (SSC) LPARs.
-Each LPAR is identified by the CPC name and the LPAR name, and a set of networks must be defined for each accelerator (SSC) LPAR.
+This block defines the network interfaces and other LPAR-specific settings of the accelerator (SSC LPARs).
+Each LPAR is identified by the CPC name and the LPAR name.
+A set of networks must be defined for each accelerator (SSC) LPAR.
 This is usually the Db2 network, and the Hipersocket network of your cluster.
 Specify the following attributes to identify an accelerator (SSC) LPAR:

-The name of the CPC.
+The name of the CPC as defined on the Hardware Management Console (HMC).